-Additional Equity by way of Rights Offering Only Sec.
+Additional Funds by way of Rights Offering Only Sec.
 1019.

-Prior to completion of a qualifying acquisition, the Exchange will permit a listed SPAC to raise additional funds pursuant to the issuance or potential issuance of equity securities from treasury provided that: (i) the issuance is by way of rights offering in accordance with the requirements in Part VI of this Manual and (ii) at least 90% of the funds raised are placed in escrow in accordance with the provisions of Sections 1010 to 1014.
+Prior to completion of a qualifying acquisition, the Exchange will permit a listed SPAC to raise additional funds pursuant to the issuance of securities from treasury provided that: (i) the issuance is by way of rights offering in accordance with the requirements in Part VI of this Manual and (ii) at least 90% of the funds raised are placed in escrow in accordance with the provisions of Sections 1010 to 1014.
 Contemporaneous with or following completion of a qualifying acquisition, a listed SPAC may raise additional funds in accordance with Part VI of this Manual.

-The Exchange will only permit a listed SPAC to raise additional funds pursuant to the issuance or potential issuance of equity securities from treasury pursuant to Section 1019 to fund a qualifying acquisition and/or administrative expenses of the SPAC.
+The Exchange will only permit additional funds to be raised by a listed SPAC pursuant to Section 1019 to fund a qualifying acquisition and/or administrative expenses of the SPAC.

-Other Requirements Sec.
-1021.
+Other Requirements